HardlyDifficult/Tutorials/Chapter2.md

 A Particle System component animates a number of particles to create effects such as fluid, smoke, and fire.
 Read more about [Particle Systems from Unity](https://docs.unity3d.com/Manual/class-ParticleSystem.html).

 </details>
-<details><summary>Could you RNG select the clip to play?</summary>
+<details><summary>Could you RNG select the audio clip to play?</summary>

 Anything is possible.
 Here's a little code sample that may help you get started.

 On a related note, you could also randomize the pitch to get some variation between each clip played.  e.g. this could be a nice addition to a rapidly firing gun.